NYCPlanning/aue/README.md

 **Creating a "possibility matrix"**:

 Using the buffers in the input data, we can create a square matrix that represents whether an establishment on one lot can coexist with an establishment on another lot.
-If two establishments can exist together, the value is 1.
-If they cannot, the value is 0.
+Remember that in this problem, two given establishments can only coexist if they are at least 500ft away from eachother.
+If this is the case, the value in the possibility matrix is 1.
+If the two establishments are within 500ft, the value is 0.
 The diagonals are null.

-Note that this matrix is always square, and is always symetrical.
-To create this matrix, we test whether or not two buffers intersect using postgres, then pivot the pair-wise intersection data using python.
+Note that this matrix is always square.
+To create this matrix, we test whether a lot's 500ft buffer intersects with the geometry of another lot, then pivot the pair-wise intersection data.
 Below is a simple example of a lot arrangement and how the resulting possibility matrix would look.

 ![example](https://github.com/NYCPlanning/aue/blob/master/example.png "Simple example")